lu1a/kryptori/README.md

 - no accounts, no logging of user data, full stop.
 - must encourage users' self-sufficiency and liberty.
 No hosted Bitcoin wallets, but good instructions on how to make one's own.
-- users must be able to come back and edit/reply to advertisements they make.
+- users who post an ad must be able to come back and manage the advertisements they make.
-- users who answer advertisements must be able to return after they initially register as interested.
-- web server: full functionality with HTML only, but enhanced functionality with JS enabled.
+- web server: full functionality with HTML only.
+(With enhanced functionality with JS enabled?)

+Here's how I imagine the process to go:

+1. A user posts an ad, and recieves a token via email where they can manage said ad.
+2. An interested party clicks that they're interested, and is prompted to give a reply and their email address to the ad poster.
+3. This site sends that interested party reply+caller email to the ad poster user via the poster's email.
+4. The poster gets in touch with the interested party and sorts everything out with them via email between themselves.
+5. Transaction occurs or doesn't, between themselves.
+The poster takes down or edits the ad via their token they got sent to their email originally.

 ## Programming style